BWeeks101/C4/readme.md

 4. User preferences allow selection of colours used for both players tokens.
 	- Users settings are available to customise both player names, and their chosen token colours.

-5. User settings (player names, token colours), the turn time limit and the selected color mode are saved to local storage and restored automatically on load.
+5. User settings (player names, token colours), the turn time limit and the selected colour mode are saved to local storage and restored automatically on load.
 	- Users do not have to continually update their settings when refreshing the page.
 The only restrictions are that both players must have unique names and token colours.
 Player names have an 8 character max length.

 6. Hotseat multiplayer allows for local play on a single device
 	- This feature is fully functional.
 In just 2 clicks, players can be in game.
-	- A game can be paused/resumed/Reset at any time.
+	- A game can be paused/resumed/reset at any time.
-	- If left to run without user interaction, each time a player fails to take an action during their turn the game will automatically insert a token for that player into a random column.
+	- If left to run without user interaction, each time a player fails to take an action during their turn, the game will automatically insert a token for that player into a random column.
 	- Once a win/draw has been determined, a rematch can be started (using the same turn time limit) directly from the game screen.

 7. Rules available to read online for players unfamiliar with the game.